TH-Austin-Chen/TH-Austin-Chen/README.md

 Hi, I'm Tien-Hao Chen.

-A Mechanical Engineer pursuing a career in robotics, striving to revitalize Taiwan’s traditional industries—once the backbone of its economy but now challenged by labor shortages and rising minimum wages.
-By introducing robotics, I aim to help these industries transition to high-end, customized production, enabling smarter and more efficient manufacturing processes.
+I am a Mechanical Engineer passionate about pursuing a career in robotics.
+My goal is to revitalize Taiwan’s traditional industries—once the backbone of its economy but now facing challenges like labor shortages and rising minimum wages.
+Through the integration of robotics, I aim to help these industries transition to high-end, customized production, fostering smarter and more efficient manufacturing processes.

-A former college baseball player who struggled with time management, leading to a drop in GPA.
-However, I turned this challenge into a learning opportunity, developing strong scheduling skills to balance academics and athletics successfully.
+As a former college baseball player, I experienced the challenges of balancing athletics and academics, which initially impacted my GPA due to poor time management.
+However, this adversity became a turning point, enabling me to develop strong scheduling and prioritization skills that allowed me to excel in both areas.